lucasisme4321/LEDGER/README.md

 This section covers everything needed to get LEDGER running from a completely fresh machine — no prior setup assumed.
 1. Start the Ollama container
-bashjetson-containers run dustynv/ollama:r36.3.0
+jetson-containers run dustynv/ollama:r36.3.0

-bashdocker ps
+2. bashdocker ps
 Note the value under NAMES (e.g. jetson_container_20260714_092542) — you'll need it for every docker exec command below.

-2. Verify (or rebuild) the ledger model bashdocker exec -it <container_name> ollama list
+3. Verify (or rebuild) the ledger model bashdocker exec -it <container_name> ollama list
 You should see ledger:latest, llama3.2:1b, and nomic-embed-text:latest.
 If ledger is missing, rebuild it: bashdocker exec -it <container_name> sh